Lawrence Lessig: Free culture

-On March 28, 2004 Lessig was elected to the FSF's board of directors.
+On March 28, 2004 Lessig was elected to the FSF board of directors.
 He proposed the concept of "free culture".
 He also supports free and open-source software and open spectrum.
-At his free culture keynote at the O'Reilly Open Source Convention 2002, a few minutes of his speech was about software patents, which he views as a rising threat to free software, open source software and innovation.
+At his free culture keynote speech at the O'Reilly Open Source Convention 2002, a few minutes of his speech was about software patents, which he views as a rising threat to free software, open source software, and innovation.

 In March 2006, Lessig joined the board of advisors of the Digital Universe project.
 A few months later, Lessig gave a talk on the ethics of the Free Culture Movement at the 2006 Wikimania conference.
 In December 2006, his lecture On Free, and the Differences between Culture and Code was one of the highlights at 23C3 Who can you trust?.

-Lessig claimed in 2009 that, because 70% of young people obtain digital information from illegal sources, the law should be changed.
+According to Comedy Central, Lessig claimed in 2009 that because 70 percent of young people obtain digital information from illegal sources, laws should be changed.

-In a foreword to the Freesouls book project, Lessig makes an argument in favor of amateur artists in the world of digital technologies: "there is a different class of amateur creators that digital technologies have ... enabled, and a different kind of creativity has emerged as a consequence."
+In a foreword to the Freesouls book project, Lessig makes an argument in favor of amateur artists in the world of digital technologies: "there is a different class of amateur creators that digital technologies have ... enabled, and a different kind of creativity has emerged as a consequence".

 Lessig is also a well-known critic of copyright term extensions.

 Net neutrality

 Lessig has long been known to be a supporter of net neutrality.
-In 2006, he testified before the US Senate that he believed Congress should ratify Michael Powell's four Internet freedoms and add a restriction to access-tiering, i.e. he does not believe content providers should be charged different amounts.
+In 2006, he testified before the U.S. Senate that he believed Congress should ratify Michael Powell's four Internet freedoms and add a restriction to access-tiering, i.e., he does not believe content providers should be charged different amounts.
 The reason is that the Internet, under the neutral end-to-end design is an invaluable platform for innovation, and the economic benefit of innovation would be threatened if large corporations could purchase faster service to the detriment of newer companies with less capital.
 However, Lessig has supported the idea of allowing ISPs to give consumers the option of different tiers of service at different prices.
 He was reported on CBC News as saying that he has always been in favour of allowing internet providers to charge differently for consumer access at different speeds.
 He said, "Now, no doubt, my position might be wrong.
 Some friends in the network neutrality movement as well as some scholars believe it is wrong—that it doesn't go far enough.
 But the suggestion that the position is 'recent' is baseless.
 If I'm wrong, I've always been wrong."

 Legislative reform

 Despite presenting an anti-regulatory standpoint in many fora, Lessig still sees the need for legislative enforcement of copyright.
-He has called for limiting copyright terms for creative professionals to five years, but believes that creative professionals' work, many of them independent, would become more easily and quickly available if bureaucratic procedure were introduced to renew trademarks for up to 75 years after this five-year term.
+He has called for limiting copyright terms for creative professionals to five years, but believes that since many of them are independent, the work of creative professionals would become more easily and quickly available if a bureaucratic procedure were introduced to renew trademarks for up to 75 years after this five-year term.